agrigas115/core_identity_score/README.md

 5. Predicts core/surface labels using a trained classification head from the ESM2 embeddings
 6. Compares predicted and true labels via MCC and reports an estimated LDDT

 The key finding is that binary core identity is a near-minimal sufficient statistic for fold quality, achieving ρ ≈ 0.94 correlation with LDDT when the prediction of core identity is exact.
 Using the ESM2 prediction, the correlation reaches ρ ≈ 0.83.
-The residues that are the most difficult to predict are the hydrophobic resdidues.
+The residues that are the most difficult to predict are the hydrophobic residues.

 ## Quick Start (Google Colab)